Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 ### Node js vs Python Which is the best Technology for backend Development

 ### Introduction
-In this article, we are going to look at the difference between Node.js and Python,  and in the end,  were are going to prove that one technology is better than the other.
+In this article, we are going to look at the difference between Node.js and Python.
+By comparing the two languages in Backened developmet, you will notice that different technologies differ in terms of benefit and application areas.

 Node.js and Python are the most used languages for backend development.
 Developers argue that the decision of choosing either of the languages depends on their preferences, hence there is no technology that is better than the other.